alexeymhv/adop-cartridges-cookbook/_docs/recipes/creating-pipeline-view.md

 def pipelineView = buildPipelineView(projectFolderName + "/Java_Reference_Application")
 ```

-Once you've defined a pipeline you can start setting properties for it.
+Once you've defined a pipeline, you can start setting properties for it.

 ```
 pipelineView.with {